amirongit/notecode/algebra.md

 - when combining, addition & subtraction operations are only applied on the coefficients

 ### Rationalizing the denominator
-- an irrational numbers can't be denominator in a logical expressions
+- an irrational numbers can't be denominator in a rational expressions
 #### Steps
 1. the expression is simplified
 2. the fraction is made rational by multiplying it by